 Another source of suicidal ideation, or a preoccupation with death in general, can come from the desire of the soul to go through a death-rebirth transformation.
 In this case we are likely to be going through a type of ego-death.
 Something is dying, so the awareness of death is relevant, but it is not the “Big Death” of the body, it is a “Little Death”.
 Dark nights of the soul can be like this.
 Some periods of depression are Little Deaths.
 In this case ritual can help facilitate the transformation of the psyche – ritual is an external enactment of an internal process.
 The enactment of the internal process in an external form is facilitative.
 Being out in the natural world which reflects these death-rebirth processes through the seasons can be facilitative, as can various forms of healing work, meditation, and other self-care practices.

 I stated above that what we do in life matters.
-Not because of afterlife punishment, but because death is not a get-out-of-difficulty-free card.
+Not because of afterlife punishment, in my experience there is no punishment after death, but because death is not a get-out-of-difficulty-free card.
 We’re here on Earth to learn.
 If suicide is used to avoid difficult life circumstances the soul may not learn what it came to learn, and in that case may need to re-visit similar circumstances.
 In other words, a person may commit suicide only to discover they bailed out early and may have to start over in that particular learning.
 So it is not a solution to life’s problems even though it may provide temporary relief.

 In some cases suicide may be a part of the soul’s contract, but that may be impossible to know in advance.
 I wrote a song about my sister’s suicide which includes the line “Mission accomplished or aborted, who can say?”
 As it is an irreversible decision with strong consequences, I believe it is important to exhaust all other possibilities first.